Md-Habibullah/assignment-2/README.md

 ```

-for retrieve the second pages 10 data
+for retrieve the second pages 10 data.